 Cattle are to roam and graze.
 Hogs were born to root and wallow.
 Chickens were born to scratch and peck.
 These are natural instinctive animal behaviors that are taken away from industrial commodity livestock production.
 Raising animals this way may not the cheapest method, but the Harris family believes it is the right way, for the sake of the animals, the environment and for the people who eat their products.
 This is not the only way they go green.

 Both abattoirs are zero-waste operations.
 Hides are salted and shipped to a tannery to become leather.
 All blood is digested to make fertilizer, bones are ground to make bone meal and all eviscerate is composted.
 Water is even recycled into irrigation for the pastures.
-And still, these aren TMt the only green methods of sustainability practiced at White Oak Pastures.
+And still, these aren't the only green methods of sustainability practiced at White Oak Pastures.
 In part two of this Go Green, we will look into their green and organic farming practices.